seng438-winter-2023/seng438-a2-Racheld3/seng438-a2-team_number.md

 Input partitions for five chosen Range methods:
 1. contains(double value)
+    a. any range of values (any value for each lower bound and upper bound), method input variable slightly greater than upper bound
+    b. any range of values, method input variable at upper bound
+    c. any range of values, method input variable slightly less than upper bound
+    d. any range of values, method input variable between upper bound and lower bound
+    e. any range of values, method input variable slightly greater than lower bound
+    f. any range of values, method input variable at lower bound
+    g. any range of values, method input variable slightly less than lower bound

 2. getCentralValue()
+    a. a range with positive value for lower bound, and a positive value for upper bound
+    b. a range with lower bound of zero, and a positive value for upper bound
+    c. a range with negative value for lower bound, and a positive value for upper bound
+    d. a range with negative value for lower bound, and upper bound of zero
+    e. a range with negative value for lower bound, and a negative value for upper bound
+    f. a range with length zero

 3. getLength()
     a. a range with positive numbers, is valid